 At its northernmost extent, Lake Erie reaches South Gibraltar Road.
 To the east is Lake Erie's shoreline, its western boundary is Jefferson Road, and to the south it abuts Pointe Mouillee State Game Area.
-The park is situated at the mouth of the Huron River.
+The park is situated just north of the mouth of the Huron River.